+Intuitively, if token $y^\star$ carries no credit information for distinguishing trajectory quality, its token-level update should be zero. \end{definition}

+\begin{definition}[Shared-token gradient exchangeability] We say that the shared token under event $\mathcal{E}_{t^\star}$ satisfies \emph{within-group gradient exchangeability} if the non-advantage modulation in its within-group gradient term is exchangeable across the group: there exists a scalar $\bar W_{t^\star}(\theta)$ independent of the trajectory index $i$ such that $W_{i,t^\star}(\theta)=\bar W_{t^\star}(\theta)$ for all $i$.
+Under the zero-mean constraint $\sum_i\widehat{A}_i=0$, this condition directly implies within-group gradient cancellation for the shared token in \eqref{eq:exchangeability_cancellation_direct}. \end{definition}

+\begin{definition}[Learning tax] The \emph{learning tax} refers to the following phenomenon.
+For a class of tokens $\mathcal{C}$ weakly correlated with the terminal reward, satisfying $\mathbb{E}[\widehat{A}\mid y\in\mathcal{C}]\approx 0$, if the within-group gradients of these tokens cannot cancel, then the group-aggregated gradient is strictly nonzero in expectation, as shown in Appendix~\ref{app:tax-lowerbound}.
+This causes reward-irrelevant parameter drift to accumulate throughout training without bringing a net gain in task performance. \end{definition}

-\subsection{Limitations of Statistical Cancellation}
+\subsection{Limitations of statistical cancellation}

-In practice, strict token-wise cancellation is rare when contexts are not perfectly consistent, but when weights are exchangeable, updates to generic tokens tend to cancel out across groups.
-However, when weights are non-exchangeable, the effective coefficients of generic tokens are biased by trajectory-level random factors, potentially resulting in significant net updates within the group.
-Hence, intra-group cancellation remains necessary.
+In practice, exact token-by-token cancellation is rare when contexts are not identical.
+However, when the gradient modulation of shared or high-frequency tokens is exchangeable, updates to generic tokens tend to cancel within the group.
+In contrast, when this modulation is non-exchangeable, the group-aggregated gradient of generic tokens may produce a significant net update.
+Within-group gradient cancellation therefore remains necessary.

-\begin{proposition}[Ineffective Updates and Distribution Drift without Intra-Group Cancellation] Fix an input $x$ and timestep $t^\star$.
-Consider event $\mathcal{E}_{t^\star}$: all trajectories in the group share the same "context-token" pair $(h^\star, y^\star)$ at this timestep.
-Define the group aggregate gradient induced by timestep $t^\star$ as
+\begin{proposition}[Ineffective updates and distribution drift without within-group cancellation] Fix an input $x$ and a time step $t^\star$.
+Consider the event $\mathcal{E}_{t^\star}$ in which all trajectories in the group share the same context-token pair $(h^\star, y^\star)$ at this time step.
+Define the group-aggregated gradient induced by time step $t^\star$ as